gabrielekukauskaite/dice-and-deals/README.md

 The aim is to create a website for finding interesting boardgames and seeing how much would it cost to get one delivered in the UK.
 It combines boardgamegeek.com api with boardgameprices.co.uk api to achieve the above.

 While the aforementioned websites are very functional they don't really spark much joy, so I wanted something colorful, modern, and different...
-That's why I decided to go for a neobrutalism style which felt like a perfect theme to experiment with.
+That's why I decided to go for a neobrutalism(ish) style which felt like a perfect theme to experiment with.

 Here is a screenshot displaying 50 most popular games: